Sign up for our newsletter

 A Day at Raymond James with the Bucs: What you need to know before you go!

-With Buccaneer season right around the corner, it’s time to brush up the game plan for a day at the stadium.
+With Buccaneer season upon us, it’s time to brush up the game plan for a day at the stadium.

 …Or don’t.
 The NFL actually discourages the use of personal bags in all of its stadiums in order to expedite the entry process and provide the best security possible to keep your family safe.
 That being said, sometimes pockets just don’t hold everything.